Learn Java Easy. Chapter 17. Decoding Communication Systems

 }

-In case any message from another sector slips through, we must do something to filter them and avoid false positives.
-Remember that only messages referring to sectors 6, 12, and 14 are important to us
+In case some messages from another sector slip through, we should do something to filter them and avoid false positives.
+Let’s remember that for us, only messages referring to sectors 6, 12, and 14 are important.

 If the condition is met, print the current message to the console preceded by the string “Important message: “.